Call us now:

 Legal basis for the dissolution of a company in Thailand

-The dissolution of a company is governed primarily by the Civil and Commercial Code, sections 1236 to 1263.
-These provisions define the events that trigger dissolution, including the expiration of the company’s duration, the achievement of its objectives, insolvency, shareholder resolutions or court orders.
-The law distinguishes between voluntary dissolution and involuntary dissolution.
+The Civil and Commercial Code, sections 1236 to 1263, primarily governs the dissolution of a company.
+These provisions define the events that trigger dissolution, including the expiration of the company’s duration, the achievement of its objectives, insolvency, shareholder resolutions, or court orders.
+The law distinguishes between voluntary and involuntary dissolution.
 Most foreign companies close through voluntary dissolution, which allows shareholders to control the timeline and documentation.

 Corporate procedure: how shareholders resolve to dissolve a Thai company

-At this stage, the shareholders must also appoint a liquidator.
+At this stage, shareholders must also appoint a liquidator.
 The liquidator replaces the directors and assumes responsibility for all actions related to the company’s closure.
 The liquidator must register their appointment with the DBD and begin preparing the liquidation plan.
-This plan includes identifying all assets, reviewing liabilities, evaluating outstanding contracts and organising the company’s financial records.
+This plan includes identifying all assets, reviewing liabilities, evaluating outstanding contracts, and organising the company’s financial records.

 Liquidation process: duties of the liquidator under Thai law